-Sidenote: It’s challenging to judge a theme’s speed before purchasing because other factors will impact page load speeds, like plugins and your web hosting (be sure to check out QuickSprout’s guide for finding the best WordPress hosting for a deeper dive on that topic).
+Sidenote: It’s challenging to judge a theme’s speed before purchasing because other factors, like plugins and your web hosting, will impact page load speeds.

 However, there are some things you can do to test any theme you’re considering.

 You can’t always judge a theme’s speed by the demo provided by the developer.
-The environment of the demo could be drastically different than your website.
+In addition, the environment of the demo could be drastically different than your website.

 Most times, a simple Google search yields a substantial amount of data.

-The three high-quality free themes that I mentioned earlier (Kadence, Astra, and GeneratePress) have earned a solid reputation for performance, including fast loading times.
+The three high-quality free themes I mentioned (Kadence, Astra, and GeneratePress) have earned a solid reputation for performance, including fast loading times.

 3. Layout Options

 The leading themes today give you layout options.
-The details will vary, so be sure to check what’s available before choosing yours.
+The details will vary, so check what’s available before choosing yours.

 Most have a demo site that displays the different templates or page layouts you can use.
-You can also check the demo to find a layout that works for your site.
+You can also check the demo to find a design that works for your site.

 Some give you more control than others.
-You might be able to make changes to how your pages or posts display, create a customized homepage, or have complete command to create the layout you want.
+For example, you might be able to make changes to how your pages or posts display, create a customized homepage or have complete command to create the layout you want.

 4. Page Builder